aborren/dnaWebRadioController/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Set the WebRadioController sharedInstance to a stream url and execute play!

+NSAppTransportSecurity needs to be set to accept the stream url.

+Also need to enable background process for audio.

 ## Installation